Test Method Evaluations

 ICCVAM reviewed the validation status of in vitro test methods to identify substances with ER and AR interaction potential in 2003 and concluded that no adequately validated test methods were available.
 Subsequently, ICCVAM invited test method nominations for these purposes, and two methods were nominated in response.
 One method, the LUMI-CELL® assay, was the subject of a NICEATM-sponsored international inter-laboratory validation study.
 Data from this validation study supported the ICCVAM recommendation that the LUMI-CELL agonist and antagonist assays could be used as screening tests to identify substances with in vitro ER interaction potential.
 The LUMI-CELL assay was later successfully adapted to a high throughput format and is now used in the Tox21 testing program.

 Please note: In June 2016, the generic name of the LUMI-CELL assay changed from the BG1Luc ER transactivation assay to the VM7Luc ER transactivation assay.
 This reflects new information regarding the identity of the cell line used in the assay.
 Refer to the webpage summarizing the assay validation for more details.

 Manufacturers test cosmetics, household cleaners, and other chemical products before marketing to identify skin sensitizers, substances with the ability to cause allergic contact dermatitis (ACD).
 ACD can develop after repeated contact with a sensitizing substance, and can have a significant impact on quality of life in affected individuals.

 There is a growing international need for non-animal test methods that can identify skin sensitizers.
-ICCVAM is developing a strategy for evaluating test methods to identify potential skin sensitizers without the use of intact animals.
+ICCVAM has developed a strategy for evaluating test methods to identify potential skin sensitizers without the use of intact animals.

 Chemicals and products were traditionally tested for ACD hazard potential using guinea pig tests.
 In 1999, ICCVAM evaluated the murine local lymph node assay (LLNA) and recommended it as a valid alternative test method for assessing ACD hazard potential.
 Compared to guinea pig tests, the LLNA uses fewer animals, avoids animal pain and distress associated with an allergic reaction, requires less time to perform, and provides dose-response information.
 In 2002, the LLNA was accepted internationally via OECD adoption of Test Guideline 429, which was drafted by ICCVAM.